KevinOW/FABLAB-PET-RECYCLER/README.md

 More detailed information coming soon...

 ## Documentation
-Progression: First prototype at the top, finished project at the bottom of the section.
+First prototype at the top, finished project at the bottom of this section.
+___

 This is our first prototype to shred our plastic bottles.
 <p align="left">